 In Hong Kong I took the escalator upwards but got off to check out the shops, markets and eating places.
 At the top of the escalator I caught a taxi to the base of the funicular railway.
 When you get back down you can catch a bus back into town.

 A walk down Nathan Road at night is good too.
 Stop in at the Peninsular Hotel for a "cheap" beer or champagne.
-The views of the city, at night, from around the star ferry terminal are spectacular. about 8 years ago
+The views of the city, at night, from around the star ferry terminal are spectacular. over 11 years ago

 There is also the Jade Market which is on the right as you walk down Nathan Road from Monkok.
 There's lots of Jade and other stones.
 These are good for presents as the vendors will "string" then up for you into pendants or wrist bands.
 You select the stones and they make them into something nice.
-Bargain hard as the cheap pieces really are very cheap! about 8 years ago
+Bargain hard as the cheap pieces really are very cheap! over 11 years ago

 Hong Kong is an awesome city - I was really impressed by the skyline, the architecture of the city - modern skyscrapers, lots of glass and you walk around the corner and you are in front of a small temple.
 I enjoyed walking around the city soaking up the atmosphere and life of the city.